rickyyuan07/FaceTracker/README.md

 Take-home project for interviewing with HeyGen.

 ## Overview
 FaceTracker is a tool designed to detect, track, and crop a specific target face from a video.
 The tool extracts exact video clips of the target face, along with metadata, including timestamps and face bounding box coordinates for each frame.
+See [instruction](instructions.md) for more details.

 ## Installation
 This project is tested under WSL2, Ubuntu 22.04, and Python 3.10, NVIDIA RTX 3060 Ti.
 The CUDA vision is 12.6, and the CUDNN version is 9.7.0.